SoftUni-Internal/interactive-content/EN/02-Function-Context/02-usages-of-this.md

 Remember we previously learned about using the `this` keyword in objects and it behaved in the same way.

-This is because classes are templates for creating objects!
+This is because classes are templates for creating objects.

 [/slide]